Mercury (element): Cosmetics

 Some facial creams contain dangerous levels of mercury.
 Most contain comparatively non-toxic inorganic mercury, but products containing highly toxic organic mercury have been encountered.
+New York City residents have been found to be exposed to significant levels of inorganic mercury compounds through the use of skin care products.

 Effects and symptoms of mercury poisoning

 Toxic effects include damage to the brain, kidneys and lungs.
 Mercury poisoning can result in several diseases, including acrodynia (pink disease), Hunter-Russell syndrome, and Minamata disease.
 Symptoms typically include sensory impairment (vision, hearing, speech), disturbed sensation and a lack of coordination.
 The type and degree of symptoms exhibited depend upon the individual toxin, the dose, and the method and duration of exposure.
 Case–control studies have shown effects such as tremors, impaired cognitive skills, and sleep disturbance in workers with chronic exposure to mercury vapor even at low concentrations in the range 0.7–42 μg/m3.

 A study has shown that acute exposure (4–8 hours) to calculated elemental mercury levels of 1.1 to 44 mg/m3 resulted in chest pain, dyspnea, cough, hemoptysis, impairment of pulmonary function, and evidence of interstitial pneumonitis.
 Acute exposure to mercury vapor has been shown to result in profound central nervous system effects, including psychotic reactions characterized by delirium, hallucinations, and suicidal tendency.
 Occupational exposure has resulted in broad-ranging functional disturbance, including erethism, irritability, excitability, excessive shyness, and insomnia.
 With continuing exposure, a fine tremor develops and may escalate to violent muscular spasms.
 Tremor initially involves the hands and later spreads to the eyelids, lips, and tongue.
 Long-term, low-level exposure has been associated with more subtle symptoms of erethism, including fatigue, irritability, loss of memory, vivid dreams and depression.

 Treatment

 Research on the treatment of mercury poisoning is limited.
-Currently available drugs for acute mercurial poisoning include chelators N-acetyl-D, L-penicillamine (NAP), British Anti-Lewisite (BAL), 2,3-dimercapto-1-propanesulfonic acid (DMPS), and dimercaptosuccinic acid (DMSA).
+Currently available drugs for acute mercurial poisoning include chelators N-acetyl-D,L-penicillamine (NAP), British Anti-Lewisite (BAL), 2,3-dimercapto-1-propanesulfonic acid (DMPS), and dimercaptosuccinic acid (DMSA).
 In one small study including 11 construction workers exposed to elemental mercury, patients were treated with DMSA and NAP.
 Chelation therapy with both drugs resulted in the mobilization of a small fraction of the total estimated body mercury.
 DMSA was able to increase the excretion of mercury to a greater extent than NAP.

 Regulations

 International

-140 countries agreed in the Minamata Convention on Mercury by the United Nations Environment Programme (UNEP) to prevent emissions.
+140 countries agreed in the Minamata Convention on Mercury by the United Nations Environment Programme (UNEP) to prevent mercury vapor emissions.
 The convention was signed on 10 October 2013.